thedynamiclinker/sudocode/etc/lexicon/Adonaivazevaz.md

 In demonology, Adonaivazevaz is another name for the Devil, particularly in imagery associated with insects.

-A relatively minor character in the original source text, he was later adopted by culturally distinct groups outside the LD tradition, and evolved considerably under their influence.
-After said adoption, said demon demonstrated an increasingly intense tendency toward extra-textual exegesis and additions that differ among said sects.
+A relatively minor character in the original source text, he was later adopted by culturally distinct groups outside the LD tradition and evolved considerably under their influence.

+After said adoption said demon demonstrated an increasingly intense tendency toward extra-textual exegetical additions that differ among said sects.

-Since the vowels were not written in the original, the exact articulation of the name has been lost to history.
+Since vowels were not written in the original, the exact articulation of the name has been lost to history.

-The name Adonaivazevaz is a transliteration of the original name, "L||DBZZBZZ".
+The name Adonaivazevaz is a transliterative translation of the original LD name, "L||D BZZ BZZ".

 ## Origins